 But I think it’s not necessarily so?

 No, of course neither of these tracts of practice have to be like that.

 If you work for others, you can also do it for your ego; and sometimes it’s better to say, “No, it’s better to rest and work on myself.”
 I think also we need to check different situations to see if we’re really fit for a particular situation.

-Yes, “Whatever would be the most efficient and beneficial for me at this point in my development, because I don’t know.
-Because what happens if you’re not successful?
-You pray to go to a pure land, and you don’t, and you end up in a difficult situation.
-You better have trained in lojong beforehand, so that you can handle it.
+Yes, “May I be reborn wherever would be the most efficient and beneficial for me at this point in my development.”
+And if we pray to go to a pure land, but we end up in a difficult situation, we better have trained in lojong beforehand, so that we can handle it.